Options Pricing under Bayesian MS-VAR Process: Main Results

 \section{Main Results}

 Let $(\Omega,\mathcal{H}_T,\mathbb{P})$ be a complete probability space, where $\mathbb{P}$ is a given physical or real--world probability measure.
 Other elements of the probability space will be defined below.
-To introduce a regime--switching in option pricing, we assume that $\{s_t\}_{t=1}^T$ is a homogeneous Markov chain with $N$ state and $\mathsf{P}:=\{p_{ij}\}_{i,j=1}^N$ is a random transition probability matrix.
+To introduce a regime--switching in option pricing, we assume that $\{s_t\}_{t=1}^T$ is a homogeneous Markov chain with $N$ state and $\mathsf{P}:=\{p_{ij}\}_{i=0,j=1}^N$ is a random transition probability matrix, including an initial probability vector, where $\{p_{0j}\}_{j=1}^N$ is the initial probability vector.
 We consider a Bayesian Markov--Switching Vector Autoregressive (MS--VAR($p$)) process of $p$ order, which is given by the following equation